Note

 cd PythonSample

-Once the template has been created launch the app host with the following command to ensure that the app host and the .NET Aspire dashboard launches successfully:
+After the template is created, launch the app host with the following command to ensure that the app host and the .NET Aspire dashboard run successfully:

-Once the app host starts it should be possible to click on the dashboard link in the console output.
-At this point the dashboard will not show any resources.
+If the .NET Aspire Dashboard doesn't open, open it with the link in the console output.
+At this point the dashboard won't show any resources.
 Stop the app host by pressing Ctrl + C in the terminal.

 From your previous terminal session where you created the .NET Aspire solution, create a new directory to contain the Python source code.